With the following button you will be redirected to Google Translate:

 Oliver MEIER, Policy & Research Director, European Leadership Network, Berlin/London

-Alice SALTINI, Non-Resident Expert on Artificial Intelligence, James Martin Center for Nonproliferation Studies and the Institute for Technology and Security, Italy
+Alice SALTINI, AI-Nuclear Policy Advisor, Institute for Security and Technology; Non-Resident Expert on Artificial Intelligence, James Martin Center for Nonproliferation Studies

 Stephan KLEMENT, Special Envoy Non-Proliferation and Disarmament, Special Adviser on Iran Nuclear Issues, EEAS, Brussels